 There are now hundreds of hotels in Krabi to choose from.
 So where do you start?

 It is generally better to book a hotel in Krabi through an agent because, in the vast majority of resorts, English is not spoken well.
 Even in 5 star hotels, only the senior members of staff will have a good command of the language.
 This can make booking tricky, though communication during your stay is still possible with the right attitude.
-In case of any problems, it is always better to have a local agent (rather than one based in Bangkok or abroad), so that any issues can be handled directly and in a timely fashion.
+In case of any problems, it is always better to have a local agent (one with offices in Thailand, if not Krabi), so that any issues can be handled directly and in a timely fashion.

 The exception to this rule is when you wish to book with one of the international hotel groups with large resorts here – such as Holiday Inn, Sofitel, Ibis, Ritz-Carlton and the Thai chain Central that owns Centara Grand Beach Resort and Centara Anda Dhevi.
 For reservations here it is best to go directly to each hotel’s website as large chains like these have professional booking engines and flexible pricing systems, which agents cannot compete with (even if they say they can!).